Coronavirus: Italy under lockdown as Coveney warns of unprecedented crisis

 €3bn aid plan unveiled as Varadkar warns half population could contract Coronavirus

-Minister for Foreign Affairs Simon Coveney has said people should not travel to any part of Italy unless it is absolutely necessary.
+Residents of Ireland should not travel to any part of Italy unless it is absolutely necessary due to the risk of coronavirus infection, Minister for Foreign Affairs Simon Coveney said on Tuesday.

-The movements of Italy’s population of 60 million is being severely limited on Tuesday as the lockdown area was extended to the whole of Italy, not just the most severely affected areas of the north.
+The movements of Italy’s population of 60 million is being severely limited after the lockdown area was extended to the whole of Italy last night, not just the most severely affected areas of the north.

-On Monday night, Italian prime minister Giuseppe Conte said after Italy’s death toll jumped by 97 to 463 that it was the country’s “darkest hour”.
+On Monday night Italy’s death toll from the virus jumped by 97 to 463.

-Mr Coveney said that while the government can advise Irish citizens not to travel to Italy “we cannot control a country in lockdown” and stop Italian citizens from travelling to Ireland.
+Mr Coveney said while the Government can advise Irish citizens not to travel to Italy “we cannot control a country in lockdown” and could not stop Italian citizens from travelling to Ireland.

 There are no experts on the virus as it was unknown prior to nine weeks ago, he said.
-“We are trying to understand more each day,” the Minister told RTÉ Radio.
+“We are trying to understand more each day,” the Minister told RTÉ Radio this morning.

 Main points

-All St Patrick’s Day festival events across the State were cancelled on Monday in a bid to curtail the spread of the virus.
+All St Patrick’s Day parades across the State were cancelled on Monday in a bid to curtail the spread of the virus.

-Ireland’s Iseq stock market index rallied on Tuesday, as global equity markets recovered some of the losses sustained in the previous session in the biggest sell-off since the 2008 financial crash.
+Mr Coveney said while Ireland remains in the containment phase, it was inevitable the country would move into the delay phase as more cases emerged.

 “We are trying to provide responses that are proportionate.
 We are trying to follow public health advice.
 We need to listen to the experts and the advice they give.”

-The Government isn’t ruling out any course of action, he said.
+The Government was not ruling out any course of action, he said.
 If the virus starts to spread in different clusters around the country, then the Government will delay the spread “as best we can.
 The challenge is to slow down infection, to give health authorities time to cope.”

 Any decisions on public gatherings need to be made on the basis of sound evidence, he said.
 His own schedule for a trip to New York for St Patrick’s Day is being reviewed on a daily basis, he said.

-On Monday, Taoiseach Leo Varadkar delivered a bleak assessment of the potential consequences of the coronavirus outbreak.
+On Monday, Taoiseach Leo Varadkar delivered a bleak assessment of the potential consequences of the coronavirus outbreak in Ireland.

 “It is possible we are facing events that are unprecedented in modern times,” Mr Varadkar said later, at a press conference unveiling a €3 billion aid package to deal with the crisis.